 - Home pregnancy tests can be bought at any pharmacy.
-Your GP can also provide pregnancy testing. - ✓ If your pregnancy was unplanned, you can contact your GP who will offer non-judgmental advice about the choices you have. - Alternatively, you can contact the Florey Unit safesexberkshire.nhs. uk/local-services/florey-clinic - Alternatively, you can contact the welfare team reading.ac.uk/essentials/ support-and-wellbeing/ support-arrangements/welfare
+Your GP can also provide pregnancy testing. - If your pregnancy was unplanned, you can contact your GP who will offer non-judgmental advice about the choices you have.
+Alternatively you can contact the university Welfare team.